National Bank of Canada: Post-merger

 Through the 1980s the bank continued to grow and expand its businesses through a number of acquisitions, including the brokerage firm Lévesque Beaubien and a year later Geoffrion Leclerc, which became known as Lévesque Beaubien Geoffrion.
 In 1993, it sold its lease financing operations to GE Capital and acquired the assets of General Trust of Canada.

 In 1994, it made a small step outside Canada when it opened two branches in the United States, one in Florida and one in California.
 As of 2020, its Natbank subsidiary has three branches, all in Florida.
 In 1995 the bank opened a representative office in Cuba to assist Canadian clients doing business in the country.
 In 1999 it concluded its purchase of First Marathon, a Toronto-based brokerage firm.
 First Marathon and the Bank's subsidiary Lévesque Beaubien Geoffrion Inc. merged their operations to form National Bank Financial (NBF), its investment banking subsidiary.
 In 2002 it acquired US-based investment bank Putnam Lovell and merged the operations with its NBF subsidiary which started operating through offices in New York, Toronto, and London.

 In March 2006, it sold its shareholder management services to Computershare.

 In 2016, it acquired 90 percent of the shares of ABA Bank of Cambodia (formerly known as the Advanced Bank of Asia).
 In 2019, it acquired the remaining 10 percent that had been held by a former head of the Kazakhstan Stock Exchange, Damir Karassayev.

 In October 2019, National Bank of Canada was criticized by privacy experts for requiring new online customers to provide their full login credentials for accounts with other financial institutions, including password.
 On its website, the bank tells clients to "Never tell anyone your password", yet during the process of creating an account, they say, "... you will need to provide... your login credentials with another eligible Canadian financial institution".

+On 11 June 2024, National Bank announced plans to acquire Canadian Western Bank by the end of 2025 for $5 billion.
+Canadian Western shareholders voted to approve the deal on 3 September 2024, and the merger was completed in February 2025.

 Operations

 In August 2021, National Bank brokerage became the second Canadian financial institution to offer free online direct brokerage after Wealthsimple introduced it first.

 On October 31, 2019, National Bank had a network of 422 branches and 939 automated teller machines in Canada.
 It also had a representative offices, subsidiaries and partnerships in other countries, through which it serves Canadian and non-Canadian clients.
 It owns ABA Bank in Cambodia.

 National Bank's business is concentrated in Quebec, and it is expanding in other provinces.
 For the year ending October 31, 2017, 59% of its total revenues were from Quebec, 30% from other provinces, and 11% from its international operations.
-Its total revenue for the year were allocated across business segments:
+Its total revenue for the year were allocated across the following business segments: